Colored Contacts: All About Color Contact Lenses

 Costume or theatrical contact lenses also fall into the category of opaque color tints.
 Long used in the movies, these special-effect contact lenses are now widely available for novelty use.
 You can temporarily transform yourself into an alien, goth or vampire, to name a few.

-Choosing the best color
+Choosing the best colored contacts

 The contact lens color that will suit you best depends on many factors, such as your hair color and skin tone.
 But, ultimately, it depends on the kind of look you want to achieve — subtle and natural-looking or dramatic and daring.
 Whether you want full color or color-enhancing contacts, there are plenty of great options to choose from.